lsst-sitcom/sitcomtn-003/index.rst

 The Optical Coordinate System
 #############################

 Our AOS system-wide CS is the Optical Coordinate System (OCS).
-The defition of the OCS is the same as defined in LTS-136 :cite:`LTS-136`, Section 2.2.
+The definition of the OCS is the same as defined in LTS-136 :cite:`LTS-136`, Section 2.2.
 In summary -

 - The origin of the OCS is at the theoretical vertex of M1.
 - +z axis points along the optical axis, toward the sky
 - +x axis goes in parallel with the elevation axis.
 When look from the sky, +x points to the right.
 - +y axis can then be determined using the right hand rule.
 At horizon pointing, +y goes up.
 - The azimuth angle is zero when the telescope points toward northern horizon.
-Looking from the sky, it increase clockwise.
+Looking from the sky, it increases clockwise.
 - The zenith angle is zero when the telescope points at zenith.
-It increase to 90 degrees for horizon pointing.
+It increases to 90 degrees for horizon pointing.

 .. figure:: /_static/ocs.png
    :name: fig-ocs